European motorbike insurance

 • Find out how to make an insurance claim in the country you’re visiting, just in case you hit trouble while you’re away.
 Policies will often have set times where things like accidents and thefts need to be reported – so you can’t wait until you get home.

-European breakdown cover isn’t included as standard with motorbike insurance, which means you’ll need to add it as an extra to your existing policy or take out separate cover.
+European breakdown cover isn’t included as standard with motorbike insurance.
+This means you’ll need to add it as an extra to your existing policy or take out separate cover.
 European breakdown cover is available either to cover a single trip, or you can take out an annual policy, if you regularly drive in Europe.

 As with a UK breakdown cover policy, the level of cover you get can vary.
-Roadside assistance is a common inclusion, while you could also get cover to send your bike back home for repairs, or accommodation if you’re forced to extend your trip while it’s being worked on.
+Roadside assistance is a common inclusion.
+However, you could also get cover to send your bike back home for repairs, or accommodation if you’re forced to extend your trip while it’s being worked on.

 Frequently asked questions